firepol/crypto-websockets/README.md

 Create a `data` folder and place files in it, a file per exchange, each file should be named by the exchange, lowercase, e.g.:

-- bitfinex
+- bitfinex.txt
-- bitstamp
+- bitstamp.txt
-- binance
+- binance.txt

 Inside each file, add the pairs of your interest, comma separated as follows: `base,quote`.